 Diabetic and endocrine emergencies are traditionally treated by the acute medical admitting team or ICU staff.
 Most will see diabetic emergencies on a regular basis, as they are common and diabetes is increasing in prevalence.
 Diabetic emergencies are usually easily treated and the patients discharged.
 However, it is vital not to become complacent as these disorders can lead to death.
 It is particularly important to follow local guidline and to involve the diabetes team both during and after each episode.
 The other endocrine emergencies are less common, but in some ways more important simply because of their rarity.
-A high level of suspicion is often required to make a diagnosis, evaluation of clinical history and a high degree of suspicion are the corner stone to diagnose such problems.
-Aggressive management of the patient is equally important as the complications are devastating and can prove highly fatal.
-The present article is an attempt to review some of the common endocrine emergencies in intensive care unit and the challenges associated with their diagnosis and management.
+A high level of suspicion is often required to make a diagnosis, although some, such as acute adrenal insufficiency, myxoedema coma, are usually obvious.
+In some instances treatment must be started before the diagnosis can be confirmed.